ncsa/Nightingale_real/docs/source/user_guide/file_mgmt.rst

    .. image:: images/file_mgmt/Screen-Shot-2021-01-19-at-9.52.00-PM-768x657.png
       :alt: Globus Web App authorization prompt

 #.
 You should then be returned to the **File Manger** view.
-You can navigate from there to your home directory, under /u, or to your project directory, under /projects.
+You can navigate from there to your home directory, under **/u**, or to your project directory, under **/projects**.

    .. image:: images/file_mgmt/ng_globus_system_dir.png
       :alt: Globus file manager view showing home and project directories.

 #.
 In a similar manner (in the right half of the **File Manger** view), search for and authenticate to the collection you are planning to transfer data to/from.
 Then use the GUI to transfer the data; you can choose transfer settings.
-Also on the left is a button to view your current transfer activity
+You can click on the **Activity* button on the left to view your current transfer activity.

    .. image:: images/file_mgmt/Screen-Shot-2021-01-19-at-9.39.22-PM-1024x141.png
       :alt: Globus file manager tansfer window.